Spain Student Visa

 • Students who need the means evidence planned at 100% IPREM for themselves and family

-• Higher-education students who want the 30-hour work allowance mapped correctly
+• Higher-study students who want Article 57 work rights mapped correctly

 • Families that need dependant scope, insurance, and document timing planned together